oksanatkach/unlp-2026-shared-task/README.md

 ## Data

 Input data are grouped into domains.
-Each domain is represented by a folder of PDF documents with anonymized filenames and a `readme.txt` file that describes the domain.
+Each domain is represented by a folder of PDF documents with anonymized filenames and two readme files that describe the domain: `readme.txt` in Ukrainian and `readme-en.txt` in English.

 The data is partitioned as follows:
 15% — dev